 Then ask yourself what attributes they don’t have that you find appealing; are they a little too Christian for your taste?
 Do they believe in building walls?
 Or maybe they don’t have the mobility you want.
 Or do they neglect calves?

 Just as with all things in life, when architecting your body, it’s important that you focus on what’s YOUR ideal body, not someone else’s ‘ideal’.
+If you’re concerned with building out your arms, check out our secret guide to bigger arms.

 It’s only from a foundation of self-honesty that we can truly achieve what we desire; greatness.